-The way in which MAC labels are enforced is by the client.
-The security policies on the client can be such that the client does not have access to the file unless it has a delegation.
-The recall of the delegation will force the client to flush any cached content of the file.
+Note that the MAC security policies on a client can be such that the client does not have access to the file unless it has a delegation.

 9.4. pNFS Considerations

 The new FATTR4_SEC_LABEL attribute is metadata information and as such the DS is not aware of the value contained on the MDS.
 Fortunately, the NFSv4.1 protocol [RFC5661] already has provisions for doing access level checks from the DS to the MDS.
 In order for the DS to validate the subject label presented by the client, it SHOULD utilize this mechanism.